mozilla/awsboxen/README.rst

         },
         "StorageNode" : {
           // This box will be built from a base AMI, using a custom script.
-          // Script it located relative to top-level project directory.
+          // Script is located relative to root of project git repo.
           "Type":  "AWSBoxen::BuildScript",
           "Properties": {
             "BaseAMI": "ami-XXXXXX",